-There will be sold at the same time and place

-two valuable negro men, Bob and Jim, for a division between the children of Michael Cow ard, on a credit of one and two years, with intorest from day of sale payable an nally on the whole amount.
-The purchaser to give bond and personal security and a mortgage of the proper. ty and to pay for all necessary papers.
-D. S. HARLLEE, that the word February in ment ought to be April, rding to copy.
+There will be sold at the same time and place two valuable negro men, Bob and Jim, for a division between the children of Michael Coward, on a credit of one and two years, with interest from day of sale payable are ually on the whole amount.
+The purchaser to give bond and personal security and a mortgage of the property and to pay for all necessary papers.
+D. S. HARLLEE,

-C. E. C. D. 15 Feb.
-13, 1843
+Feb.
+13, 1843.